Maine has a long history of people living on the land, and it has become popular as a place for people to live off grid.

 Rainwater harvesting is legal in Maine and mostly unregulated.
-You are allowed to collect as much rainwater as you want and use it for irrigation or nonpotable uses.
+You can collect as much rainwater as you want and use it for irrigation or nonpotable uses.

-There do not seem to be any rules preventing you from using rainwater for potable uses either, though you’ll have to follow the standards outlined under the state plumbing code.
+There do not seem to be any rules preventing you from using rainwater for potable uses, though you’ll have to follow the standards outlined under the state plumbing code.

-You’ll still want to check with your local county to see if there are any laws dictating where you can put rain barrels or the types of barrels allowed.
+You’ll still want to check with your local county to see if any laws dictate where you can put rain barrels or the types of barrels allowed.

-If you want to install underground rain collection tanks, you’ll most likely need a building permit.
+If you want to install underground rain collection tanks, you’ll likely need a building permit.

 Sewage and Waste Removal

-Maine is one of the best states when it comes to off-grid bathroom options.
-The state allows multiple types of alternative toilets, including pit privies (outhouses), composting toilets and incinerating toilets.
-The law is very detailed about what is allowed and the requirements for each system.
+Maine is one of the best states regarding off-grid toilet options.
+The state allows multiple alternative toilets, including pit privies (outhouses), composting, and incinerating toilets.
+The law is very detailed about what is permitted and the requirements for each system.

-While it might seem onerous to meet all of these regulations, the detailed rules in Maine actually can make it easier for you to get your system approved so you can use it legally.
+While it might seem onerous to meet all these regulations, the detailed rules in Maine can make it easier for you to get your system approved so you can use it legally.

-By contrast, many states still don’t even mention compost toilets or alternative systems in their laws.
-Without clear laws, it ultimately comes down to whether the local inspector decides to approve your project or not.
+By contrast, many states still don’t mention compost toilets or alternative systems in their laws.
+Without clear rules, it ultimately comes down to whether the local inspector decides to approve your project or not.
 This isn’t an issue in Maine.

 The permitting process can be confusing and expensive, but most inspectors are at least familiar with off-grid systems.

 Permits Required for Off-Grid Toilets

-In Maine, you must get a permit for any onsite sewage and wastewater system.
-The process involves an application, soil tests and inspections from the Local Plumbing Inspector (LBI).
+You must get a permit for any onsite sewage and wastewater system in Maine.
+The process involves an application, soil tests, and inspections from the Local Plumbing Inspector (LBI).

 Systems are divided into two types:

 - Engineered systems: Site evaluator licensed in Maine must provide soil and hole log info, and the system must be designed by a professional engineer.

 - Non-engineered systems: Must be designed by a site evaluator licensed in Maine

 Primitive Systems (Cabins)

-In homes or cabins in Maine without running water, it is fairly easy to get approval for an off-grid sewage system.
+In homes or cabins in Maine without running water, getting approval for an off-grid sewage system is pretty straightforward.